- Many employers report difficulty in finding the right training for their employees

-Currently in Australia, employers want 3 million more people with digital literacy skills than are available,2 and by 2030 the average finance professional in Australia will be two to three critical skills short of what is required for their job.3
+In Australia, employers want 3 million more people with digital literacy skills than are available2, and by 2030 the average finance professional will be two to three critical skills short of what is required for their job.3

 The importance of CPD

-In a rapidly changing world, knowledge is a competitive advantage.
-Whether it's technical knowledge areas such as fringe benefits tax, soft skills such as communication, or digital capabilities like algorithmic forecasting, accounting and finance professionals need to understand the latest developments and better meet client challenges, in order to become a 'trusted advisor'.
+In this ever changing environment it's even more important to be prepared for all possibilities.
+Strong technical knowledge and soft skills are a competitive advantage in business.
+Accounting and finance professionals need to understand the latest developments and better meet client challenges, in order to become a 'trusted advisor'.

 The need for ongoing professional development is endorsed by the International Federation of Accountants' International Education Standard 7: Continuing Professional Development, which states that professional accountants operate in an environment of change and need to actively engage in education and training to adapt to new standards, practices and technologies.6

-Professional accountants have the opportunity to future proof and add value to a business and support its goals.
-The concept of business partnering has created the opportunity for finance teams of the future to lead the business in using relevant data to inform decision-making, and become a trusted adviser.
+Professional accountants have the opportunity to upskill that add value to a business and support its goals.
+The concept of business partnering has created the opportunity for finance teams of the future to lead the business in using relevant data to inform decision-making, be prepared for all possibilities, and become a trusted adviser.

 Finding the right training